 Web version, especially self-hosted would make me leave Notion behind immediately

 In addition to what has has been discussed already: when released, the API should allow all functionality present in the desktop app (maybe not right away), so it should theoretically be possible to write your own Web frontend.
-Although I would be in favour of a version developed by Anytype, it would be the first piece of software with a community developed frontend.
+Although I would be in favour of a version developed by Anytype, it would not be the first piece of software with a community developed frontend.